interledger/open-payments/docs/discovery.md

 title: Discovery
 ---

+When an entity wishes to interact with a User in Open Payments, the first require the Payment Pointer for that User.
-When an entity wishes to push/pull money to/from a Payment Pointer they will resolve the Payment Pointer URL and fetch the metadata for the server described by that URL as defined in [RFC8414](https://tools.ietf.org/html/rfc8414).
+A Payment Pointer they will resolve to a Payment Pointer URL.
+This allows the entity to fetch the metadata for the server described by that URL as defined in [RFC8414](https://tools.ietf.org/html/rfc8414).

 ## Issuer and Subject

 Given a URL that has been resolved from a Payment Pointer a client can derive both the issuer identifier and subject identifier.

 Payment Pointers resolve to HTTPS URLs which are the unique subject identifiers for the subject of the Payment Pointer.

-The issuer identifier is the same URL with the `path`, `query string` and `fragment` trimmed away.
+The Issuer identifier is the same URL with the `path`, `query string` and `fragment` trimmed away.

 E.g. Given the Payment Pointer `$wallet.example/alice` the subject identifier is